FeaSiBle-13/DCP-analysis/README.md

 compare_mode defines how the coordinates of two molecules are compared.
 With 'molecule_wise', the 3N norm is compared with the threshold 'threshold_molecule'.
 With 'electron_wise' the norm of each electron position is compared.
 'method' can be 'newton', 'gradient_norm' or 'none'.
 The 'deflection_factor' defines the extent of the deflection along the eigenvector.
-As seperator a space is used after '='.
+As seperator space is used after '='.

 ## saddlepoint_assignment